MartenBE/mkslides/README.md

   -h, --help     Show this message and exit.

 Commands:
-  build  Build the MkDocs documentation. serve  Run the builtin development server.
+  build  Build the MkSlides documentation. serve  Run the builtin development server.

 ```